wesleyyw8/westeckro/README.md

 My toughts:
 When user tries to go to the /congratulations route, the auth.guard will be triggered and the user will be redirected to login page if he isnt signed in.
+I put a loader because sending data to the putsreq.com serve might take some time
 Some unit tests and integration tests were written on the component.spec.ts I had to change the json.start script and create the server.js because of heroku
 I hope you enjoy!